Bobidium/GroupTheory/README.md

 When you want to sync (or **pull**) manually in Obsidian, you can set up a hotkey:
 1. In the "Community Plugin" page, go to the icon of a plus within a circle next to "Git".
 2. Find the command "Git:Pull" and click the plus sign next to it.
 3. Press the key combination you like and every time you want to pull the notes from Github, using the same key combination.
-(I used "Alt+P")
+(I am using "Alt+P")